LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/deploying-hosting-jekyll.md

 - Send requested files to the browser (e.g., `index.html`)

-## Deploying Jekyll to GitHub Pages
+## Common Ways to Host a Jekyll Site

 Because Jekyll sites are static, you have many hosting choices.
 GitHub Pages is the simplest and most popular hosting option for Jekyll—especially for beginners: